How website speed enables online businesses to increase their revenue

 Orphan pages.

-Use Canonical tags to keep your content list clean
+Use canonical tags to keep your content list clean

 Duplicate content.

-Generating sitemaps to improve marketing efforts
+Generate sitemaps to improve your marketing efforts

 XML sitemaps.